 Ilha de Mozambique

 Transport: The tiny island is accessible via a bridge from the mainland.
-Because of the island's size, visitors won't have any trouble walking around it; it's a 20-minute walk from end to end, and Gabriel's has bicycles for hire.
+Because of its size, visitors won't have any trouble walking around the island; it's a 20-minute walk from end to end, and Gabriel's has bicycles for hire.